-It’s hard enough caring for one baby—from sleeping to feeding, here’s how to take care of twins and still get stuff done at home.
+It’s hard enough caring for one baby, but with twins you’re caring for two.
+Here’s how to take care of twins and still get stuff done.

 I cried when I first learned I was expecting twins.
 For a whole week.
 Every day of that week.

 You see, I wanted to add to the family and give my eldest a sibling.
-I was expecting one child, so when my doctor announced she had good news (“Yes, you’re pregnant!”) and better news (“And you’re expecting twins!”), I thought it was a joke.
+I was expecting one child.
+So, when my doctor announced she had good news (“Yes, you’re pregnant!”) and better news (“And you’re expecting twins!”), I thought she was joking.

 It already took me a while to feel comfortable having a second child (not until my eldest was 2.5 years old did I even consider it).
-So to go from one to three felt surreal.
-My husband was ecstatic.
-My doctor and nurses were saying congratulations left and right.
+To go from one to three felt surreal.
+My husband was ecstatic, and the doctor and nurses were saying congratulations left and right.

-Meanwhile, I plastered on a smile on my face when inside, I was terrified.
+Meanwhile, I plastered on a smile on my face when inside, I felt terrified.

 Having twins is overwhelming.
 It’s already a huge change to add one child, now you’re expecting two.